How to comply with the PCI DSS.

 The Payment Card Industry Data Security Standard (PCI DSS) is a checklist of security requirements you must comply with if your business processes, transmits, stores or has access to card payment data.

-This checklist was developed by the PCI Council whose members include Visa, Mastercard®, UnionPay and other global credit card schemes.
+This checklist was developed by the PCI Council whose members include Visa, Mastercard®, UnionPay International and other global credit card schemes.

 The purpose of the PCI DSS is to: